HideezGroup/HES/LINUX.md

 * Option 3: Clean installation of Ubuntu Server LTS 18.04
 * Option 4: Clean installation of Ubuntu Server LTS 20.04

+## Before you start
+* You need to know how to create and edit text files in Linux.
+For example, you can use vim editor.
+Here you can find a quick start guide on [how to use the Vim editor] (https://www.control-escape.com/linux/editing-vim.html).

 # 1. Preparation (Run once)

 ## 1.1 System Update